nens/nens-auth-client/README.rst

 If the user is logged in, the invitation is accepted and the user is redirected to (in this example) `/admin/`.
-If not, the user is first redirected to the login view (adding the `invite` query parameter to do the first-time login).
+If not, the user is first redirected to the login view (adding the `invitation` query parameter to do the first-time login).

 The complete first-time user flow goes like this: